Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <img src="https://github.com/RetroAchievements/guides/assets/133049176/7dfaa7f8-4c38-4143-8a4b-c1785d2bc9d5" width="600" height="450">
 <p/>

-You can try and buy the lvl 2 Soul Robber during the chapter (you should have enough souls with the S ranks from the other chapters), but this can make the time ranking quite difficult to reach.
-You can consider buying it first, then retry this chapter with the lvl 2 Soul Robber to make time a non-issue.
-Lvl 2 makes pulling the tombstones up much easier than lvl 1 and this will save so much time you would've wasted otherwise.
+Its not necessary to do this, but you can try to buy the lvl 2 Soul Robber upgrade (you should have enough souls with the S ranks from the other chapters).
+But this can make the time ranking really difficult to reach.
+You can consider going through the level to buy it first, then retry this chapter with the lvl 2 Soul Robber to make time a non-issue.

-The Skeleton Troll you'll find on your way to one of the tombstones is a good target for combos.
-Wait for it to attack, then attack and immediately Taunt it.
-Attack until it roars, then immediately taunt and attack again.
-When it drops its mace, you can either Soul Cycle it or just keep attacking it until defeated.
-Then use the skeletons that are around to get to the combo.
+The Skeleton Troll you'll find on your way to one of the tombstones is a good target for combos, although difficult to deal with if you don't know how.
+You can stun it with taunts to make it so that it doesn't act, but make sure to do this when it roars to land the taunt.

 One thing to be aware: when you reach the tombstone that is on top of the hill in the other part of the graveyard, go instead for the tombstone close to the building full of spiderwebs.
 After that, go and close the one on top of the hill.
 Doing it like this makes the enemies not spawn, as long as you don't approach the tombstone on the hill.